dralshehri/luhncheck/README.rst

 License
 -------

-This package is distributed under an MIT licence.
+This package is distributed under an MIT license.
 See `LICENSE`_ file.

 .. _LICENSE: https://github.com/dralshehri/saudi-id-validator/blob/master/LICENSE

 Change Log
 ----------

+**v1.0.5**

+- Added params to docstrings
+- Fixed a typo in README.

 **v1.0.4**